 Shop around for your fuel and fill your jerry can when it’s cheap.
 Be aware that fuel costs will be higher in remote areas.

 We found a fuel price comparison site called Motor Mouth that gives you the average cost of fuel in each city and state across Australia to be super helpful.
-Saving a few cents/litre can pay for your lunch, remember that when traveling saving a few cents here and there will accumulate to a valuable amount.
-Check the App Store for fuel saving apps in the countries you will be visiting.
+Saving a few cents/litre can pay for your lunch, remember that when travelling saving a few cents here and there will accumulate to a valuable amount.
+Check the App Store for fuel-saving apps in the countries you will be visiting.